jayballa7/Ballard-React-Portfolio/README.md

 # Status
-Never-ending.
-Many features to add.
-Also need to work on speed and responsiveness for all media.
+Need to work more on responsiveness of the site.

 # Contact